Jake Bergey: Major League Lacrosse

 In 2000, Bergey helped promote the new Major League Lacrosse (MLL), a professional outdoor lacrosse league which played its seasons at a different time of the year than the NLL.
 He participated in the MLL's Summer Showcase tour that summer.
 He joined the Rochester Rattlers in the MLL for the 2001 season and was named a league all-star after scoring 15 goals and 10 assists.
 He returned to the Rattlers in 2002 and tallied seven goals and eight assists.
 During the 2003 Major League Lacrosse collegiate draft, he was traded from the Rattlers to the Baltimore Bayhawks.
 He began the 2003 season on injured reserve due to the torn ACL he suffered playing with the Wings.
 He debuted for the Bayhawks in the ninth game of the season, making one shot, and then was inactive the rest of the year.
 He did not play in the MLL after the 2003 season.

 Personal life

 During his career, Bergey and Wings teammate Matt Oglesby co-owned a Mexican restaurant in West Chester, Pennsylvania.
 He married Heather Henry, who also played lacrosse, in December 2002.
-They had two children, including Bret, who played college lacrosse.
+They have two children, including Bret and Taylor, who both play college lacrosse.
 After Bergey's career, he worked in medical sales.
 In 2025, he was inducted into the Delaware Sports Museum and Hall of Fame.